ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Allows the user to enter their username and submit.
 1. Validates that the username belongs to an on-boarded registration officer or supervisor on that client.
 1. The system generates and sends an OTP by SMS to the user’s registered mobile number.
-Use the template defined in Admin for the OTP message.
+Use the template defined in admin for the OTP message.
 1. Allows the user to enter the OTP and submit.
    * Alternatively, allows the user to change entered username.
    * Alternatively, allows the user to request for resending the OTP.